University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 ### Question 2 Part 2: Graph genome (8 marks)

-**Q2.1** You have been provided with a file called `agraph.vg` in the assignment data folder that contains a graph constructed from the reference sequence you used for the first part of this question.
+**Q2.1** You have been provided with a file called `structuralvariants.vg` in the assignment data folder that contains a graph constructed from the reference sequence you used for the first part of this question.
-This graph has three paths through it representing three different haplotypes.
+In addition to the path representing the reference sequence, there are an additional three paths through the graph representing three different haplotypes.

+When you visualise this graph, keep in mind that this graph models structural variants which are much larger than the small variants we have been looking at in the practicals.
+The principle is the same except that the nodes are larger.
+Also note that, for ease of visualisation, the nodes in this graph are very large.

 Visualise the graph using `vg view -dunp graph.vg | dot -Tpdf -o pdf_filename` and provide a screenshot of your visualisation.